geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

 ### Activity types

-There are many different activities that we want to show the users.
-Grouped by visibility:
+We want to show many different activities to users.
+The Activity types grouped by visibility are:
 * Global:
   * Chapter Added
   * Crop Added